paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2009-02-08-important_things.markdown

   - Demetri Martin
 ---
 {% figure %}
-{% picture /2009/02/important_things.jpg alt="Promotion for Important Things" %}
+{% include image.html path="2009/02/important_things.jpg" alt="Promotion for Important Things" %}
 {% endfigure %}

 One of my favourite comedians stars in a new show starting on Comedy Central this week.